dreji18/Bio-Epidemiology-NER/README.md

-# Bio_Epidemiology_NER - Recognizing bio-medical entities from a text corpus
+# Bio-Epidemiology-NER - Recognizing bio-medical entities from a text corpus

 Bio_Epidemiology_NER is an Python library built on top of biomedical-ner-all model to recognize bio-medical entities from a corpus or a medical report